Why So Many COVID Predictions Were Wrong

 About the author: Jerusalem Demsas is a staff writer at The Atlantic.

 As many prominent policy makers reckon uncomfortably with persistent inflation after months of forecasting that the phenomenon would be transitory, I’ve started making a list of other pandemic predictions about the economy that never materialized.
 There was the eviction tsunami and the “she-cession” and the housing-market crash, and you can’t forget the state- and local-government deficit explosion.
-In each case, expectations set by economists, policy makers, advocates, and businesses have not borne out.
+In each case, expectations set by economists, policy makers, advocates, and businesses have not been borne out.
 Let’s take them together, one by one.

 In August 2020, the Aspen Institute released a report warning that 30 million to 40 million people in the United States were at risk of eviction, a number equivalent to roughly one in 10 Americans.
 But in December 2021, Princeton’s Eviction Lab found that in the 31 cities where it had collected data, all but one recorded fewer eviction filings than the historical average.
 Not only was the prediction startlingly off base—evictions actually declined.

-Note: This article originally misstated the amount of aid to small businesses contained in the CARES Act.